 How to use a safety harness on a roof | Video Explainer

-CONNECTION ELEMENTS
+USE CONNECTION ELEMENTS

 1. Lanyard: Reduces the Impact Forces From a Fall